 Time to Patch: BlueKeep Exploit Is Now Up For Sale

-A U.S. company has recently made available, for a fee, a tool that exploits BlueKeep, a security vulnerability in the Remote Desktop Protocol (RDP) service included in older versions of the Windows operating system.
+A U.S. company has recently made available, for a fee, a BlueKeep Exploit, that takes advantage of a security vulnerability in the Remote Desktop Protocol (RDP) service included in older versions of the Windows operating system.

 While the commercial availability of this BlueKeep exploit gives legitimate cybersecurity professionals a tool to detect exposed RDP-enabled systems, it also gives malicious actors an opportunity to pirate or legitimately buy this tool for malicious activities.

 BlueKeep, officially known as CVE-2019-0708, is a vulnerability in the Remote Desktop Protocol (RDP) service included in Windows 7, Windows Server 2008 R2, Windows Server 2008, Windows 2003 and Windows XP.
 Remote Desktop Protocol, commonly referred to as RDP, is a proprietary protocol developed by Microsoft.
 This protocol allows a computer user to access another computer over the internet.

 On May 14, 2019, Microsoft issued a security update, also known as patch, fixing the BlueKeep security vulnerability.
 “To exploit this vulnerability [CVE-2019-0708/BlueKeep], an attacker would need to send a specially crafted request to the target systems Remote Desktop Service via RDP,” Microsoft said.
 “An attacker who successfully exploited this vulnerability could execute arbitrary code on the target system.
 An attacker could then install programs; view, change, or delete data; or create new accounts with full user rights.”